nion-software/nionswift/docs/graphics.rst

 Spot
 ++++
-The spot graphic is a rotatable ellipse, symmetric around the origin.
-It can be used to filter a specific frequency at a specific angle.

-You can drag either spot to adjust its position, shape, and rotation.

-You can edit the position, size, and rotation in the :guilabel:`Inspector` panel.
+The spot mask creates two ellipses that are symmetrical and equidistant from the top left corner.
+This can be used to filter a specific frequency at a specific angle.
+One of the ellipses might be outside of the image so you may need to move or zoom out of the image by using the [ - ] key in order to see it.
+The ellipses will always be identical, so manipulating one will change the other.
+The ellipses can be manipulated just like the ELLIPSE GRAPHIC.
+Moving one ellipse will also move the other ellipse to be exactly opposite the other one around the top left corner.

+In the Inspector Panel, you can adjust the (x,y) coordinates of the centerpoint of the ellipse inside the image, and set the rotation of the ellipse inside the image.

 .. _Wedge Graphic:

 Wedge
 +++++
-The wedge graphic is a pair of lines intersecting at the origin.
-It can be used to perform filtering along a specific angle and a range of frequencies.

-You can drag either line to adjust its angle.

-You can edit both angles in the :guilabel:`Inspector` panel.
+The wedge mask creates slices through an image from the top left corner.
+This can be used to filter a range of frequencies at a specific angle.
+Move the slice by clicking and dragging from within the pink highlighted section.
+To adjust the angle of the wedge, click and drag one of the boundaries of the wedge.

+In the Inspector Panel, you can adjust the starting and ending angles of the wedge.

 .. _Ring Graphic:

 Ring
 ++++
-The wedge graphic is a pair of circles centered at the origin.
-It can be used to perform low pass, high pass, and band pass filters.

-You can drag the radius of either circle to adjust its filter frequency.

-You can change whether it is a low pass, high pass, or band pass filter in the :guilabel:`Inspector` panel.
+The ring mask creates a ring centered around the top left corner of the image.
+The ring mask can either include the circle around the top left corner, exclude the circle around the top left corner, or be a band with width surrounding the top left corner.
+Adjust the radius(es) of the circle(s) by dragging the anchor points along the edges of the image.

+In the Inspector Panel, you can adjust both radiuses and the type of ring.
+Radius 1 is the outermost radius and is the radius used for the low and high ring masks.
+The low pass ring mask excludes a ring around the top left corner of the image.
+The high pass ring mask includes only a ring around the top left corner of the image.
+The band pass ring mask makes a ring around the top left corner with an inner and outer radius.

 .. _Lattice Graphic:

 Lattice
 +++++++
-The lattice graphic is a repeating filter centered at the origin.
-It can be used to filter related frequencies occurring at regular spacing.
+The lattice mask creates a grid of circles that tile the image.
+This can be used to filter related frequencies with regular spacing.

-The lattice graphic consists of two vectors and rotatable ellipses at the end of each vector.
-The vectors are then repeated across the entire image.

-You can edit the position of each vector by dragging the ellipse.
-You can edit the shape and rotation of the ellipse.
+There are two circles that can be moved to establish the pattern of the grid.
+These circles will be highlighted with green anchor points.
+One of the moveable circles will be inside the image and the other will be outside, so you may need to move or zoom out of the image using the [ - ] key in order to see it.